As an Amazon Associate I earn from qualifying purchases.. Learn more

 In this article, we are listing down the common reloading mistakes people make, even the ones who’ve been doing it for quite a while.

-This is the first common mistake, or more like an issue, that beginners will meet.
+This is the first of common reloading mistakes, or more like an issue, that beginners will meet.
 Not every one-time shot brass will turn up as nice as they were new.
 It’s a fact that while many of the cartridges may look fine and will shine after a few rounds in the tumbler, they crack from falling out of the gun.
-It could also be your mistake from processing the brass.
+It could also be your common mistake from processing the brass.

 Running around the tumbler with coarse medium or way overloaded with cartridges can cause them to scratch each other.
 And cracked brass will definitely cause your bullets to not be launched properly.
 Another cause could be over-crimping your bullet on the cartridge which leads to cracked end on the brass.
 Otherwise, it’ll create too much tension on the bullet, causing it unable to fly properly.